 - Coach and Mentor – This is a niche both of us have found to be fun, and encouraging.
 As we learn something we like to share.
 We have found that in the art community there is a willingness to share the knowledge, discuss strategy.
 When we first started out this was very helpful.
 We have found that everyone likes to share success, and most artists applaud the opportunity to build each other up because it makes the market stronger.

-- Educator – in my work with silk i have found that few people really know alot about Japanese Shibori silk dying.
-So i have taken to task the goal of learning everything i can, growing constantly, and teaching my skills, sharing my knowlege, and establishing my niche in this art form.
+- Educator – in my work with silk i have found that few people really know alot about Serti painting technique on silk.
+So i have taken to task the goal of learning everything i can, growing constantly, and teaching my skills, sharing my knowledge, and establishing my niche in this art form.
 Educator is not for everyone, but it is yet another way of getting the word out.
 You have to be comfortable with people, public speaking and have the ability to keep every level of skill of your students satisfied.
 Verbal communications – critical

 - Expert on legal issues– not a lawyer, but able to know what the law is regarding your product, your business, and your documents.
 Often artists are exposed to contracts and agreements with galleries, and other situations.
 Having a good attorney to review and approve such will save you alot down the road.
 Taking the time to read every contract will fully inform you what you are involving yourself in, and the ramifications.
 This also includes making sure that you have adequate insurance to cover your business.
 Insurance is a niche market for artists.

 Overwhelmed?
 Don’t be.
 As a natural part of the startup of any business you will find you wear these hats and take on the roles without realizing… they are jobs to be done, and things to make the business grow.
 It adds a dimension to your resume that few people stop to think about when they see the title of business owner.